tambo-ai

 • MCP servers where the user's browser is already authenticated

-• Private or internal services behind a firewall
+• Private or internal services behind a firewall, that are only visible from the user's browser

 To implement client-side MCP support, use the TamboMcpProvider component inside your TamboProvider: